ampproject/amphtml/extensions/amp-list/amp-list.md

 ```

 #### load-more-failed
 This element will be displayed at the bottom of the `<amp-list>` if loading failed.
 Clicking on this element will trigger a reload of the url that failed.
-This element can be customized by providing `amp-list` with a child element that has the attribute `load-more-failed`.
-It can be templated via `amp-mustache`.
+This element can be customized by providing `<amp-list>` with a child element that has the attribute `load-more-failed`.
 Example below:
 ```
 <amp-list load-more src="https://www.load.more/" ...>
   <div load-more-failed>